Crisp-Unimib/SFAL/1_cooc_matrix/README.md

 ## SLURM Script Example: `run_cooc.sh`

-The file `run_cooc.sh` is an example of a batch script for the **SLURM Workload Manager**, which is commonly used on High-Performance Computing (HPC) clusters to schedule jobs.
+The file `run_cooc.sh` is an example of a batch script for the **SLURM Workload Manager**, which is commonly used on HPC clusters to schedule jobs.

 ### Key Features of the Script: